BioBoost/Particula-Firmware/README.md

 | DIO 0 | D2
 | DIO 1 | D3

+On the NUCLEO_L432KC the A3 pin is used for NSS and A4 is used for RESET.

 ### BME280 (TPH) sensor

 | From    | To       | Description         |